martinkiefer/Scotch/README.md

 * The follwing Python modules are required: antlr4-python3-runtime, numpy, pandas
 * The ANTLR4 parser generator is required to generate the ScotchDSL parser.
 A setup script is provided for your convenience, see README in the ScotchDSL folder.
 * An FPGA toolchain is required.
 For now, only IntelFPGAs / Quartus Prime is supported, Xilinx support is planned.
 We tested with Quartus Prime Pro 19.3 and Quartus Prime 19.1.
 Thus all *10 and *V product lines should be supported.
+* CPU baselines require GCC.
+We used GCC 6 and GCC 7.
+* GPU baselines require CUDA 10.2.
+We used CUDA 13.1 with GCC 6.

 ## Project Structure
 **ScotchDSL:** Contains all code generator files and implementations of various algorithms in ScotchDSL.

 **Autotune:** Contains all files regarding automated tuning.

+**Baselines:** CPU and GPU baseline implementations.